More than 100 million photos are uploaded on Instagram daily. Staggering numbers, aren’t they?

 As a social media marketer, you have to deal with multiple things like events, campaigns, product launches, etc. While still keeping up with your social media posting throughout the month.

 Naturally, you’d have already planned a month’s posts in a spreadsheet to be published.
-In that case, scheduling individual posts would be a hassle.
+In that case, scheduling posts individually would be a hassle.

 Lucky for y’all, using SocialPilot’s bulk schedule feature, scheduling up to 500 Instagram posts simultaneously is easier done than said.